Technical specialists and professionals for your business

 4. Update your banking app

-After the change, make sure your mobile banking app is set up with the new number.
+After the change, ensure that your mobile banking app is set up with the new number.
 In most cases, you’ll need to re-verify once with an SMS code or through the PASS app.

 All information is given to the best of our knowledge; however, we are not responsible for the information provided and requirements might change from time to time!